chris-wood/draft-wood-remote-rate-limiting/draft-wood-remote-rate-limiting.md

-This document was inspired by {{?OHTTP-RateLimit=I-D.rdb-ohai-feedback-to-proxy}}, which was focused on a variant of the problem addressed by this document and tailored specifically work within OHTTP, rather than alongside it.
+This document was inspired by {{?OHTTP-RateLimit=I-D.rdb-ohai-feedback-to-proxy}}, which was focused on a variant of the problem addressed by this document and tailored specifically to work within OHTTP, rather than alongside it.